Section 1997 of ANTHRO32

 My favorite class at the community college?
 Anthropology, of course!

 Teaching at the college level for many years.
 Consultant to schools and government agencies in several countries.

-I am especially interested in the study of cross cultural methods of child rearing and Educational Anthropology.
+I am especially interested in the study of Cultural Anthropology: Native American Nations, cross cultural methods of child rearing and Educational Anthropology.